Ammoniya/Anatomy-Of-Linux/Kubernetes.md

 ```
 #### Install pod network
 ```
-The flannel manifest defines four things:

-1. A ClusterRole and ClusterRoleBinding for role-based access control (RBAC).
-2. A service accounts for flannel to use.
-3. A ConfigMap containing both a CNI configuration and a flannel configuration.
-The network in the flannel configuration should match the pod network CIDR.
- The choice of backend is also made here and defaults to VXLAN.
-4. A DaemonSet to deploy the flannel pod on each Node.
- The pod has two containers
-       1) the flannel daemon itself, and
-       2) an initContainer for deploying the CNI configuration to a location that the kubelet can read.

-INSTALL:
 sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```
 #### Check pod network is up and running